eckmar-community/eckmar/INSTALLATION.md

 ```

 # Nginx
-You can use any web server you want (Apache etc.) but I will use Nginx.
+You can use any web server you want (Apache for example) but I will use Nginx.
 To install it run:
 ```
 sudo apt-get install nginx
 ```